chris91003/Genomic-DrugTarget-Query-Tool/ReadMe.txt

 *Description*

-Web front-end application containing gene annotation information and drug data for Diabetes using Python, Unix Commandline, Javascript, CSS, and HTML.
+Web front-end application containing gene annotation information and drug data for Diabetes using Python, Unix Commandline, SQL, Javascript, CSS, and HTML.
 The purpose of this webpage project was to generate a pipeline that would scrape relevant genetic and treatment data and combine both elements into one concise webpage.

 *Author*
 Chris Dimapasok